Haml Changelog

 -

-now properly generates Haml for silent script expressions nested within blocks. -
+html2hamlnow properly generates Haml for silent script expressions nested within blocks. -

 IronRuby compatibility.
 This is sort of a hack: IronRuby reports its version as 1.9, but it doesn’t support the encoding APIs, so we treat it as 1.8 instead.